vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 In many cases, customers order several products at the same time.
 Those can have different lead times but still need to be delivered, at once or separately.
-Fortunately, Odoo can help you handle these cases easily.
+Fortunately, Leansoft can help you handle these cases easily.

 From the *Other Info* tab of your *Sale Order*, you can choose between *When all products are ready* and *As soon as possible*.
 The